sebnitu/vrembem/docs/_packages/table.md

 ## table_responsive_[key]

 When `scroll-box` isn't mobile friendly enough, `table_responsive_[key]` is available to turn tables into a more readable format on smaller devices.
-Mobile labels are set using the `data-mobile-lable` attribute.
+Mobile labels are set using the `data-mobile-label` attribute.

 {% include demo_open.html class_grid="grid_stack" class_parent="gap-y" %}
 <div class="scroll-box">